 This Chocolate avocado pudding has a velvety-smooth texture and a decadent chocolaty flavor that is hard to beat.
 Using only 4 ingredients and 10 minutes of time, you’ll be satisfying chocolate cravings by the spoonful.

 If you’ve never tried avocado in a dessert before, it adds the perfect creaminess without any extra taste.
 Basically, you can enjoy a rich chocolatey pudding with healthy ingredients too!

 Traditional chocolate pudding is loaded with sugar and not-so-good ingredients.
-But this homeamde recipe is full of healthy fats and antioxidants.
+But this homemade recipe is full of healthy fats and antioxidants.

-If you’ve tried any of my baking recipes before you know that I love chocolate!
-From the chocolate quinoa energy balls to the double chocolate beet brownies, I’m always trying to make sweet treats with a healthy twist.
+If you’ve tried any of our dessert recipes before you know that I love chocolate!
+From easy chocolate quinoa energy balls to the double chocolate beet brownies, I’m always trying to make sweet treats with a healthy twist.

 How To Make Chocolate Avocado Pudding